mesosphere/dcos-docs-site/pages/services/kafka/2.3.0-1.1.0/started/index.md

 * **DC/OS web interface**: Set the environment variable `ENABLE_REPLACEMENT`: `true` to enable replacement.

+<p class="message--warning"><strong>WARNING: </strong>text</p>
-**Warning:** The replacement mechanism is unaware of whether the broker it is destructively replacing had the latest copy of data.
-Depending on your replication policy and the degree and duration of the permanent failures, you may lose data.
+**Warning:** The replacement mechanism is not aware of whether the broker has been destructively replaced with the latest copy of data.
+You may lose data depending on your replication policy, the degree, and duration of the permanent failures.

 The following configuration options control the circumstances under which a broker is replaced.